(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Note: While parking is generally free at Tropicana, a parking fee will be charged to non-hotel guests during large events at T-Mobile Arena.

-Alternatively, slightly further east is the OYO Hotel and Casino (formerly Hooters), which also offers complimentary parking.
+Alternatively, slightly further east of the Strip is the OYO Hotel and Casino (formerly Hooters), which also offers complimentary parking.
 It’s a longer walk, as OYO is not technically on the Strip, but it shouldn’t take much more than 10 minutes.

 With its close proximity to the T-Mobile Arena and its enormous gaming floor, Excalibur is still one of the most popular hotel-casino resorts for visitors to Las Vegas.
 While some of these guests will fly into town, many patrons will be driving, so knowing the parking rates and procedures at Excalibur is important if you have a vehicle.

-Free parking at Excalibur is only available to appropriate M Life members and M Life Mastercard holders.
+Free parking at Excalibur is only available to appropriate MGM Rewards members and MGM Rewards Mastercard holders.
 However, a few nearby areas offer complimentary parking to everyone, meaning you’ll likely find somewhere to leave your car no matter your budget.

 Parking Rates at Other Las Vegas Hotels & Casinos

 - Caesars Palace

 - New York-New York